Meet The Team

 Tulsa Service Year Fellow,

 Lydia Jeong (she/her/hers) is a proud Midwestern, Korean-American originally from the Tulsa area.
 She is a recent Magna Cum Laude graduate of the University of Tulsa with a dual degree in Arts, Culture, and Entertainment Management and Music and Advertising minor.
 As an undergraduate, Lydia interned with the Tulsa Ballet and ImpactTulsa, served as Vice President of Communications, Founder of the Diversity, Inclusion, and Equity taskforce for Delta Gamma sorority, and was a campus Orientation Leader.
 In her time with ImpactTulsa, she became certified in Continuous Learning & Improvement and Results Based Facilitation, as well as graphic designing materials for the TYPROS launched community project, ‘We Are All Connected.’
 Lydia’s values of racial equity, arts advocacy, and equitable outcomes for youth have been largely molded by her experiences in the nonprofit sector and her multicultural identity.
-She is a lover of all arts, being a long-time violinist playing on and off for the Tulsa Symphony, and she enjoys conscious hip hop/rap, graphic design, kimchi, and dissecting films.
+She is a lover of all arts, being a long-time violinist playing on and off for the Tulsa Symphony, and she enjoys conscious hip hop/rap, Korean food, and film.

 Callie Kirk is the College Readiness Advisor at Tulsa Honor Academy Charter School.
 She holds a bachelor's degree in English Literature from Oklahoma State University and a master's degree in Public Administration from the University of Oklahoma.
 Previous to her current position, she taught Social Studies at Tulsa Public Schools and English Language Arts at Tulsa Honor Academy.
 Her goal is to assist scholars in making an impact in their communities.